Category Archives: North Carolina

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is constantly well to have the neighbor worried aid you find the corner so he can be more assured that the work has actually been done properly.
-If he helps you, he will see the proof you reveal and will certainly not later be inclined to assert so much regarding it.
+It is always well to have the neighbor concerned aid you locate the corner so he can be much more assured that the work has actually been done appropriately.
+If he helps you, he will see the evidence you uncover and also will not later on be inclined to say a lot concerning it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.